African Forest Elephant: Profile and Information

 Across the continent, studies have shown that regions with traditionally higher levels of poaching now have more generous proportions of tuskless females than average.

-Researchers are also trying to discover out how this evolution could influence the species in the long term.
+Researchers are also trying to discover how this evolution could influence the species in the long term.

 Although the Convention on International Trade in Endangered Species of Wild Fauna and Flora ( CITES) banned global trade in ivory in 1989, the illicit trade in tusks continues to be high, and poaching continues throughout the continent.

-Elephants require a lot of space to explore, because not only does habitat loss and degradation make it more difficult for them to find food, water, and each other, but it also makes them a risky prospect for both of them in increased conflict with humans.
+Elephants require a lot of space to explore because not only does habitat loss and degradation make it more difficult for them to find food, water, and each other, but it also makes them a risky prospect for both of them in increased conflict with humans.

 Preservation